-Our motto is: "It simply works".
-This reflects in our products which are professional, affordable, and easy-to-use in a complex, highly technical industry.
-Embedded Systems are a part of everyday life.
-We at SEGGER are proud of, and enjoy being, a part of it.
+Our motto is: “It simply works”.
+This reflects in our products which are professional and easy-to-use in a complex, highly-technical, industry.
+Embedded Systems are a growing part of everyday life and we at SEGGER are passionate about being a part of it.

 What we offer

 SEGGER provides an RTOS plus communication and security software, so developers get a head start, benefiting from SEGGER's decades of experience in the industry.
 SEGGER's professional software libraries and tools for Embedded System development are designed for simple usage and are optimized for the requirements imposed by resource-constrained embedded systems.

 The company also supports the entire development process, with affordable, high quality, flexible, easy-to-use tools, and middleware components.

 The J-Link debug probes, with Ozone the accompanying debugger and performance analyzer, and Embedded Studio the powerful cross platform C/C++ IDE, are available to support developers in creating their own embedded systems.

 SEGGER is headquartered in Monheim, Germany, close to Düsseldorf, where administration, production and engineering takes place.
 The modern building is owned and exclusively occupied by SEGGER.
 It sits on a lot large enough for a second building, allowing us to grow further.